Kotlin/kotlinx.serialization/docs/json.md

 Class discriminator provides information for serializing and deserializing [polymorphic class hierarchies](polymorphism.md#sealed-classes).
 As shown above, it is only added for polymorphic classes by default.
-In case you want to encode more or less information for various third party APIs about types in the output, it is possible to control addition of the class discriminator with the [JsonBuilder.classDiscriminatorMode] property.
+In case you want to encode more or less information for various third party APIs about types in the output, it is possible to control addition of the class discriminator with the [classDiscriminatorMode][JsonBuilderBase.classDiscriminatorMode] property.

 For example, [ClassDiscriminatorMode.NONE] does not add class discriminator at all, in case the receiving party is not interested in Kotlin types: